url2io/url2io-python-sdk/README.md

 ⛔ This project is deprecated.
-Please use [url2io-python-client](https://github.com/url2io/url2io-python-client), the successor of YUM.
+Please use [url2io-python-client](https://github.com/url2io/url2io-python-client), the successor of url2io-python-sdk.

 # URL2io Python SDK